KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 > Fischl’s charged shot applies 0.8A Electro aura and is triggered by Kaeya’s E, applying 2B Cryo.
 Superconduct occurs, and no aura is left behind as triggers can only remove units, they can’t add aura/gauge.

-The AOE of these reactions have zero Elemental gauge.
+The AoE of these reactions have zero Elemental gauge.

 ## Freeze